- Grammar Test

 Dan Lowe Memorial Scholarship: Dan Lowe was often called Ohio University's Number 1 fan.
 The 2003 Scripps School graduate was the first member of the Ozone, and when he graduated his passion as an OU fan turned into a profession of promoting Ohio Sports.
 Dan died much too young during a pick-up basketball game in 2005.
 His family established this scholarship for students with an interest in sports reporting.

 Edward J. Martin Scholarship: The family of Edward Martin created this scholarship in memory of this alum.
-This scholarship is designated for magazine or news editorial majors.
+This scholarship is designated for students interested in magazine or newspaper journalism.

 Memorial Tournament Scholarship: The School of Journalism is very fortunate to have been chosen as one of only three schools to receive scholarships from the Memorial Tournament-Jack Nicklaus' professional golf tournament held each year in Dublin, Ohio.
 Winners are invited to the tournament and recognized.